BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 5) [Alternative Blockchain Application](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#alternative-blockchain-applications): broken link to namecoin.org (broken SSL-certificate); the correct address now is namecoin.info

+6) Why does the attacker always have to send the money to himself when he starts mining a fork?
+Why couldn't he just mine the block without any transactions related to him?
+Just "forgetting" the transaction done in exchange for a digital good.

 7) [Scripting](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#scripting): "elliptic curve signature algorithm would likely require 256 repeated multiplication rounds".
 Multiplication, not addition?

 8) in https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Ethereum-TOC Serpent is high-level language, but in White Paper it is all way low-level.